davidtchiu/davidtchiu.github.io/teaching/cs261/hwk7.city/index.md

         ```txt
         Return 0 if the current root is null
         if target == current root,
-            // It's bigger than all nodes in the left subtree
+            // It's larger than all nodes in the left subtree
             // So its rank must be the size of the left subtree
             return the size of the left subtree
         if target < current root,